auth0/docs/articles/applications/guides/register-spa.md

 ## Settings

 By default, most of the settings will be created for you.
-However, for an app with a JavaScript front-end that calls APIs, you must do the following:
+However, for an app with a JavaScript front-end that calls APIs, you must:

 - For **Application Type**, choose Single Page App.